gd32-rust/gd32f1x0-hal/README.md

 at your option.

-## Disclaimer

-This is not an officially supported Google product.

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+See the [contributing guide](CONTRIBUTING.md) for more details.